xitiomet/irc-gpt-bot/README.md

  * Can greet users with a brief summary of the conversation before they joined
  * Lanterna Interface - runs well in "screen" environment, no desktop required

+if you would like to play around with my instance of irc-gpt-bot goto <a href="https://irc.openstatic.org/">irc.openstatic.org</a> and join #lobby. @charlieGPT is running on irc-gpt-bot.

 ![](https://openstatic.org/projects/ircgptbot/irc-gpt-bot-ss.png)

 To compile this project please run: